benmarwick/wordcountaddin/CONTRIBUTING.md

 ## Questions or comments?

-Do not hesistate to open an issue in the issues tracker to raise any questions or comments about the package or these guidelines.
+Do not hesitate to open an issue in the issues tracker to raise any questions or comments about the package or these guidelines.